yudantoanas/airflow-eda/readme.md

 # Airflow EDA

-This is a sandbox project to prove my skills in Data Science.
+> This is a sandbox project to improve my skills in Data Science.

 ## Project Dataset